openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 Note that if you are running the NOPE tool in Upload mode by passing the `--upload-file` flag all other flags will be ignored.
 You do not need to be connected to an OpenShift cluster if you are running in Upload mode.

-### Mr. Sandman
-Sometimes, the only way to get data such as UUID and workload timestamp information is directly from the workload job runs.
-If you find yourself in need of this but don't want to manually pour through logs, you can let Mr. Sandman give it a shot by running `./scripts/sandman.py --file <path/to/out/file>`

 ## Fetching metrics using Touchstone
 NetObserv metrics uploaded to Elasticsearch can be fetched using `touchstone` tool provided by [benchmark-comparison](https://github.com/cloud-bulldozer/benchmark-comparison).
 Once you have Touchstone set up, you can run it with any given UUID using the `netobserv_touchstone_statistics_config.json` file in the `queries/` directory under `scripts/`